Childhood Education Innovations

 Childhood Education: Innovations is an education magazine that provides unique, stimulating information about educational programs around the world.
 Articles explore solutions to specific challenges affecting schools, teachers, and learners and showcase the most recent innovations being developed and implemented to address those challenges.
 Readers will find inspiration for transforming education to better serve children and society.
 Published 6 times a year, CE Innovations provides a window into the work being done to bring quality, equitable education to all children.
 It stands alongside the Journal of Research in Childhood Education as one of our signature publications.

-Coming Soon: Sneak Peek of the Next Issue
+Sneak Peek of the May 2025 Issue

 CONTENTS